 Other dance shoes

-There are various types of dance shoes that are worth experimenting with. in particular, there are two types of shoes that are worth a look at: Ballroom and Jazz.
+There are various types of dance shoes that are worth experimenting with.
+In particular, there are two types of shoes that are worth a look at: Ballroom and Jazz.
 They are often favored by men since women tend to go with high heels, but it’s anybody’s choice really.

 Other shoes